Our Lady of Lourdes Catholic Primary School

 Children with an EHC Plan can be dis-applied from SATS testing if they meet the criteria for this, some children will be permitted extra time, a reader or a scribe to support them if we all feel they should try to access the tests.
 We will advise you if your child will receive additional support to access their end of Key Stage tests.

-Children receiving “School Support” will continue to have an IEP which will be reviewed, with your involvement, every term and then a plan for the next term will be made.
+Children receiving “SEN Support” will continue to have an IEP which will be reviewed, with your involvement, every term and then a plan for the next term will be made.

 The progress of children with an EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s Education, Health and Care.
-We will be developing a system of child friendly reviews at Our Lady of Lourdes (PCR’s) over the next year.
+We have a system of child friendly reviews at Our Lady of Lourdes (PCR’s) which teh SENDCo leads in conjunction with families and familiar staff.
 Children with complex needs are usually selected for these very in depth reviews to ensure the best outcomes and information sharing.

 The SENDCo will check that your child is making good progress within any individual work and in any group that they take part in.